danielfoxp2/phone_billing/api_documentation.md

 # Phone Billing API Documentation

-Explicacao basica da api
+The API purpose is to offer a service to calculate telephone bills.
+In order to do so, it provides three resources:
-Falar sobre taxas, call records e bills
+Taxes, Call Records and Bills.

 ## Taxes

-This resources allow the client of API to define taxes for a reference to charge calls.
+This resource allow the client of API to define taxes for a reference to charge calls.

 ### Request example